exasol/release-droid/doc/system_requirements.md

 ##### Defining Search for Uniform Version
 `req~defining-search-for-uniform-version~1`

-Integrators can define the following criteria tuples that is used in searches for the use of the version number in a project:
+Integrators can define the following criteria tuples that are used in searches for the use of the version number in a project:

 1. Paths to files with wildcards
 1. Regular expressions applied inside the file to find the version